pubstack/pubstack.github.io/_posts/2020-07-31-the-fastest-and-simplest-way-to-deploy-okd-openshift-4-5.md

 refimage: '/static/kubeinit/okd-libvirt.png'
 ---

-Long story short... **A single command to deploy an OKD 4.5 cluster in ~30 minutes (3 controllers, 1 to 10 workers, 1 service, and 1 bootstrap node), forget about following endless and outdated documentation.**
+Long story short... **We will deploy an OKD 4.5 cluster in ~30 minutes (3 controllers, 1 to 10 workers, 1 service, and 1 bootstrap node) using one single command in around 30 minutes using a tool called [KubeInit](https://github.com/ccamacho/kubeinit).**

 ![](/static/kubeinit/okd-libvirt.png)